 If you are unsure if you will qualify for TOPS please seek an appointment with your high school counselor to review your transcript and test scores.

 **LOSFA will also require submission of the FAFSA as part of the requirement to receive TOPS.**

 Students must demonstrate a financial need to qualify for need-based scholarships.
 To be considered, complete the year appropriate Free Application for Federal Student Aid (FAFSA) and you will be considered for all need-based federal, state, and institutional aid programs.
 The Loyola University New Orleans FAFSA Code is 002016.
 We encourage you to complete the FAFSA as soon as possible after October 1.
 Some forms of aid run out, so the earlier you apply, the more likely you’ll receive the maximum award.
 This grant is also subject to change.

 Institutional Merit-Based Scholarships

-Merit Scholarships range from $9,000 to $16,000 for qualified transfer applicants with competitive cumulative college GPAs.
-Applicants with less than 12 credit hours will be asked to submit their high school transcript and standardized test scores (ACT and/or SAT).
+Merit Scholarships range from $12,000 to $18,000 for qualified transfer applicants with competitive cumulative college GPAs.
+Applicants with less than 12 credit hours will be asked to submit their high school transcript.
+Loyola is a test blind institution.

 Phi Theta Kappa (PTK) Scholarships